citlaligr/python_practice/README.md

 # 🐍 Python Practice

-This repository contains Python exercises focused on learning and practicing basic programming concepts.
+This repository contains Python exercises and mini projects focused on building a strong foundation in programming and problem-solving.

 ---